The Empowerment Model

 The foundation of our work at Women In Transition is empowerment counseling.
 We believe that you are the expert on your life and can decide what is best moving forward.
 Empowerment counseling is guided by the unique strengths and challenges that you bring to the table, as well as acknowledging steps already taken towards safety and sobriety.

 The relationship with your counselor is key to empowerment counseling.
-She will not dictate what you should or should not do; instead, she will work with you and empower you to understand the dynamics of your situation, honor your needs, and make your own decisions for your life.
+Your counselor will not dictate what you should or should not do; instead, they will work with you and empower you to understand the dynamics of your situation, honor your needs, and make your own decisions for your life.
 Your counselor will guide, coach, mentor, support, and provide you with resources, advocacy, information, and education in a way that is personalized to your situation.

 Through empowerment counseling, you will learn to take back your power.